thaihoang/LiquidM-API/README.md

-madvertise-api
+LiquidM-api
 ==============

-Madvertise offers a HTTP based API to publishers.
+LiquidM offers a HTTP based API to publishers.
 We offer two different types of API-access.
 Please have a closer look at section "Ad request" to find out which is the best solution for your needs.

 h2.
 Ad request